medyenn/Codexion-Multithreaded_C_Simulation/new_cdx/README.md

-*This project has been created as part of the 42 curriculum by mohael-g.*
+*This project has been created as part of the 42 curriculum by mennih.*

 # Codexion — Master the race for resources before the deadline masters you